Taylor Walls Player Props: Rays vs. Cubs

 Taylor Walls At The Plate

-- Walls is batting .254 with six doubles, two triples, seven home runs and 18 walks.
+- Walls is hitting .248 with six doubles, two triples, seven home runs and 18 walks.

-- He has homered in six games this year (15.8%), leaving the park in 4.8% of his trips to the plate.
+- He has hit a long ball in six games this year (15.4%), homering in 4.7% of his plate appearances.

-- In 12 games this year (31.6%), Walls has picked up an RBI, and in three of those games (7.9%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Walls has had an RBI in 12 games this season (30.8%), including three multi-RBI outings (7.7%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.